Contact informationFarm Address:

 “Visit our website's "work opportunities" page for even more information and an application for the apprenticeship position! http://awayoflifefarm.com/A_Way_of_Life_Farm/Work_Opportunities.html

 Farming really is a way of life and it is truly meaningful work!
 Apprentices take part in various aspects of the farm from vegetable seed to harvest, livestock chores, marketing, and perennials, but will spend the vast majority of time (approx 90%) growing vegetables.
 A combination of organic and sustainable practices including no-till raised beds, cover cropping, Kinsey-Albrecht method, keyline plowing, Holistic Management, and permaculture design are used throughout our land.
 We start our own vegetable transplants from seed and propagate perennials in a permanent greenhouse.
 Over 50 types of vegetables, fruit, and herbs are grown outdoors in raised beds and under cover of high tunnels and caterpillar tunnels.
-A tractor is used for initial bed preparation, but most of our work – planting, weeding, harvesting – is done with hand tools.
+Most of our work– bed preparation, planting, weeding, harvesting – is done with hand tools.

 "I had a truly transformative experience working with Jamie and Sara Jane at A Way of Life Farm…I genuinely feel like I couldn't have gone through this experience with better mentors.
 Jaime and Sara Jane are both incredibly knowledgeable and patient teachers…It in incredible to think back on my first days on the farm and the transformation that has occurred.
 I have learned so many of the technical skills and basic knowledge to help jump start my farming career, but even more importantly I have a greater sense of drive to achieve my goals after experiencing what life as an organic farmer is really like."